EducationalTestingService/skll/doc/contributing.rst

 -  `__init__.py <https://github.com/EducationalTestingService/skll/blob/main/skll/__init__.py>`__ : Code used to initialize the ``skll`` Python
    package.
--  `config.py <https://github.com/EducationalTestingService/skll/blob/main/skll/config.py>`__ : Code to parse SKLL experiment configuration files.
+-  `config/ <https://github.com/EducationalTestingService/skll/tree/main/skll/config>`__ : Code to parse SKLL experiment configuration files.
--  `experiments.py <https://github.com/EducationalTestingService/skll/blob/main/skll/experiments.py>`__ : Code that is related to creating and running
+-  `experiments/ <https://github.com/EducationalTestingService/skll/tree/main/skll/experiments>`__ : Code that is related to creating and running
    SKLL experiments.
 It also contains code that collects the various evaluation metrics and predictions for each SKLL experiment and writes them out to disk.
--  `learner.py <https://github.com/EducationalTestingService/skll/blob/main/skll/learner.py>`__ : Code for the ``Learner`` class.
-This class is
-   instantiated for every learner name specified in the experiment configuration file.
+-  `learner/ <https://github.com/EducationalTestingService/skll/tree/main/skll/learner>`__ : Code for the ``Learner`` class.
+This class is instantiated for every learner name specified in the experiment configuration file.
 -  `metrics.py <https://github.com/EducationalTestingService/skll/blob/main/skll/metrics.py>`__ : Code for any custom metrics that are not in
    ``sklearn.metrics``, e.g., ``kappa``, ``kendall_tau``,
    ``spearman``, etc.
--  `logutils.py <https://github.com/EducationalTestingService/skll/blob/main/skll/logutils.py>`__ : Code for a custom logging solution that allows
+-  `utils/ <https://github.com/EducationalTestingService/skll/tree/main/skll/utils>`__ : Code for a different utility functions and classes used throughout SKLL.
-   capturing any information logged to STDOUT/STDERR by SKLL and scikit-learn to also be captured into log files that are then saved on disk.
 -  `version.py <https://github.com/EducationalTestingService/skll/blob/main/skll/version.py>`__ : Code to define the SKLL version.
 Only changed for
    new releases.
 -  `data/ <https://github.com/EducationalTestingService/skll/tree/main/skll/data>`__